Volunteer Management Policy

 Anyone over the age of 16 years is applicable to become an SCF volunteer.

 When creating roles for the volunteers, the volunteer manager would also ensure that the roles allow for the volunteer to learn or develop skills instead of merely fulfilling mundane administrative tasks.
 Furthermore, the risks associated with the roles created should also be carefully assessed.

 This would be done through a simple risk assessment to identify the likelihood of the risk occurring and the severity of the risk:

-Potential frequency of
+Potential frequency of risk occurring

 Severity of risk should it occur

-Low Rare, unlikely to occur
+Rare, unlikely to occur

-Medium Occurred before, but not
+Occurred before, but not often

-occurred, but may still be tolerable
+Moderate impact if risk occurred, but may still be tolerable

 Common, high probability of occurring in the future

 Catastrophic impact on the organisation